mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 function of the inverse sample size, we will find a linear relationship if the expansion of the mutual information is valid.
 To test this idea, we repeated the bootstrap estimate of [@Fig:ch5_fig25] sampling 10%, 20%, and so on until taking 100% of the data.
-We repeated this for different number of bins since *a priori* for arbitrary units of fluorescence, we do not have a way to select the optimal number of bins. [@Fig:ch5_fig26] shows the result of these estimates.
+We repeated this for different numbers of bins since *a priori* for arbitrary units of fluorescence, we do not have a way to select the optimal number of bins. [@Fig:ch5_fig26] shows the result of these estimates.
 We can see that the linear relationship proposed in Eq. $\ref{eq:mutual_biased}$ holds for all number of bins selected.
 We also note that the value of the linear regression intercept varies depending on the number of bins.

 ![**Inverse sample size vs. channel capacity.** As indicated in Eq.
-$\ref{eq:mutual_biased}$ if the channel capacity obtained for different subsample sizes of the data are plotted against the inverse sample size, there must exist a linear relationship between these variables.
-Here we perform 15 bootstrap samples of the data from [@Fig:ch5_fig24], bin these samples using a different number of bins, and perform a linear regression (solid lines) between the bootstrap channel capacity estimates and the inverse sample size.
-The Python code [(`ch5_fig26.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS26.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig26){#fig:ch5_fig26 short-caption="Inverse sample size vs. channel capacity"}
+$\ref{eq:mutual_biased}$, if the channel capacity obtained for different subsample sizes of the data are plotted against the inverse sample size, there must exist a linear relationship between these variables.
+Here, we perform 15 bootstrap samples of the data from [@Fig:ch5_fig24], then we bin these samples using a different number of bins, and finally perform a linear regression (solid lines) between the bootstrap channel capacity estimates and the inverse sample size.
+The Python code [(`ch5_fig26.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS26.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap).](ch5_fig26){#fig:ch5_fig26 short-caption="Inverse sample size vs. channel capacity"}